nyggus/makepackage/README.md

 and here you are.
 Your package will get the command-line argument that is the same as the package's name.

+Now let's go into detail.

 ## Rationale

 You may know the story.
 For over a year, I have been developing most of my projects as Python packages.
-I created a template, as doing the same thing manually every time was boring and slow.
+To make this easier, I created a template, as doing the same thing manually every time I needed a package was boring and slow and prone to errors.
 But such a template required much manual work, and every time I made some mistakes so that I had to look for them and fix.

-Then I thought that a script will be betterm so I wrote one.
+Then I thought that a script will be better, so I wrote one.
 It worked fine indeed, and it was practically error-free.
 And then I thought, as this is so useful for me, why not make it useful for others?
 So, I made this package, and now you can use it just like me.

-The only thing you need to do is to install `makepackage` and run a simple shell command - that's all you need!
+The only thing you need to do is to install `makepackage` and run a simple shell command, as shown above.

 ## Background and purpose